Hybrid App vs Native App – Who’s the winner?

 Its true, your smartphone won’t appear smart enough if there are no smart applications that complete them.
 Now we always talk about applications or app as the slang goes, do you know even they have two different communities to which they belong to?
 Yes, they are divided into two, Native Apps and Hybrid Apps.

-We know your first question will be what’s the difference?
+We know your first question will be what’s the difference of Hybrid app vs Native app?
 Let’s understand them first and then know in what way they differ each other and who wins the crown of superiority?

 Apps that are written in programming languages specific to the platform are called Native Apps.
 Majority of your smartphone have native apps.
 Typically scripted in Objective-C or Swift for iOS and Java for Android.
 Native apps allow the user to quickly grasp the functionality of the app.
 They are also easy to discover in app stores.